chenjoachim/embedded-system/HW2_socket/README.md

 # HW2_socket
 #### This folder contains following two programs.
-- A program in stm32 to read the sensor value, such as 3D Accelerator and 3D gyro and send the data.
+- A program in stm32 to read the sensor value of 3D Accelerator and send the data.
-- A Linux/Windows/Mac host receive data send from stm32 and Visualize with some kind of GUI tools.
+- A Linux/Windows/Mac host that receives data send from stm32 and visualize with Matplotlib.
 ## 1. STM32 program(`mbedos_socket`)
 ### 1.1 socket
 Run as socket client.